pulkitsingh98/web_project_yelpcamp/README.md

 just working fine..!!
-had taken a lot of effort and time ..!! simple yet not simple project ..!!
+had taken a lot of effort and time ..!! simple yet not so simple project ..!!